 Book a Night Bus to Inle Lake (Nyaungshwe)

 Next stop – Inle Lake!
 As you did in Yangon and Bagan, visit one of the ticket offices ( just google bus office) and purchase a ticket to Nyaungshwe.
+You can also purchase the ticket online, hassle-free.
 Make sure that the destination is Nyaungshwe as some buses go to the city before it – Shwenyaung.
 It creates a bit of a hassle as then you have to take a minivan in the middle of the night to get to Inle Lake.
 But the agents at the bus office will know what you mean when you just say “Destination – Inle Lake”.

 Once again you have many different options to choose from, regarding time, the type of bus and the comfort level.
 We highly recommend going for the VIP 2+1 seat bus as it has very wide, comfy chairs, blankets, drinking water and snacks offered.
 The price varies between $11 – $15 depending on the departure time and the bus company you choose.
 The ride takes roughly 7 hours so you will arrive at Inle Lake around 5 am.
+The most convenient time to leave Mandalay is 10 pm with JJ Express bus and arrive at Inle Lake at 4.40 am.
 Most of the guest houses allow early check-in as they are used to tourists arriving early, but make sure and check with your guesthouse if they will be able to arrange it for you.

 Tip: It gets COLD around the lake area during the night if you are traveling from October till May, around 7-10°C (50°F), so wear layers!